- Catering (Sushi) Ichiban Japanese Cuisine

 Search our directory

-No one appreciates perfect weather at an outdoor event more than meeting and special event planners, so this crowd had reason to be happy: Mother Nature fully cooperated for the Industry Summer Bash put on by special event industry groups Hospitality Sales & Marketing Association International (HSMAI), International Special Events Society (ISES), Meeting Professionals International - Greater New York chapter (MPIGNY) and NYC & Company.
+NEW YORK No one appreciates perfect weather at an outdoor event more than meeting and special event planners, so this crowd had reason to be happy: Mother Nature fully cooperated for the Industry Summer Bash put on by special event industry groups Hospitality Sales & Marketing Association International (HSMAI), International Special Events Society (ISES), Meeting Professionals International - Greater New York chapter (MPIGNY) and NYC & Company.
 Held at Cafe St. Bart's at St. Bartholomew's Church the outdoor patio of the venue was packed with event and hospitality pros happily eating, chatting and schmoozing away.

 Organized by HSMAI special event chair Colleen McCollum, the simple cocktail party began with the expeditious check-in and on-site registration process where guests picked up their TempBadge name badges, then proceeded to feed on a summery spread of fresh vegetables, pasta salad, cheeses, breads, herb rice, roasted veggie skewers and deli meats, catered by Sage Events.
 Sage also brought in Ichiban Japanese Cuisine to provide a sushi bar, which proved to be one of the more popular food options at the event.